umeboshi2/paella/pages/install-procedure.md

    the server to create pxe config files for the system uuid of the machine.

+4. The attributes in the database for the machine will direct the pxe config that will be generated.
+The type of os, architecture, and release are all considered when making the pxeconfig file.

 ### Procedure when machine set to be installed:

 1. Boot machine from network.
 The pxe menu will have an install